 Loading a new data set

-To load a new data set, click on “Browse” (green highlight below) and use the pop-up window to select your data set, tag all the columns (blue highlight), and click on the button ACCEPT (purple highlight) as on the following figure:
+To load a new data set, you have to go to “Browse” your data set (green frame), tag all the columns (purple frame), define the observation types, and click on the blue button ACCEPT as on the following.

 - continuous: The observation is continuous with respect to time.
 For example, a concentration is a continuous observation.

-- discrete: The observation values are on a discrete scale.
-For example, the observation can be a categorical observation (an effect can be observed as low, medium, or high) or a count observation over a defined time (the number of epileptic crisis in a defined time).
+- count/categorical: The observation values takes place in a finite categorical space.
+For example, the observation can be a categorical observation (an effect can be observed as low, medium, high) or a count observation over a defined time (the number of epileptic crisis in a defined time).